-Vendramini was nominated for the Fun and Fearless Woman of the Year Award by Cosmopolitan Magazine in 2008 and 2011.
+Vendramini was also nominated for the “Fun Fearless Female of the Year” Award by Cosmopolitan Magazine in both 2008 and 2011!
 (Australia)

 Jane Elizabeth Walsh (’07)

 LSTFI alumna Jane Elizabeth Walsh stars in a feature-length film directed by Roger Sargent to accompany the new album ‘Night Thoughts’ by Britpop legends Suede, released on DVD in a special album package.

 Laura DuBois (’10)

-Graduated from the Film Track Program at LSTFI and went on to become an award winning creative producer.
-She is the Co-Founder and Partner of Shooting Films, a New York based independent production company, which has made two award-winning films: “The Living” and “And After All”.
-Since the beginning of the company in early 2012, Laura has also actively been freelancing on films, commercials and music videos either as a producer, line producer, production manager or assistant director.
+Laura DuBois graduated from the Film Track Program at LSTFI and went on to become an award-winning creative producer.
+She is the Co-Founder and Partner of Shooting Films, a New York based independent production company which has already produced two award-winning films: The Living and And After All.
+Since founding the company in early 2012, Laura has actively been freelancing on films, commercials and music videos as producer, line producer, production manager or assistant director.
 (New York, NY)

-Michal Birnbaum (’14):
+Michal Birnbaum (’14)